REACT

 REACT Project Diagram

-The REACT project investigates the application of Deep Reinforcement Learning for satellite attitude control, addressing critical challenges in space systems autonomy.
-This research focuses on developing robust control policies that can handle both nominal operations and critical underactuated scenarios.
+REACT investigates the application of Deep Reinforcement Learning for satellite attitude control, addressing critical challenges in space systems autonomy.
+This research developed robust control policies that handle both nominal operations and critical underactuated scenarios — where one or more reaction wheels have failed.

 Key Contributions